dwavesystems/dwave-ocean-sdk/CONTRIBUTING.rst

 Python Version
 ~~~~~~~~~~~~~~

-Code should be compatible with all `supported versions <https://devguide.python.org/versions/#supported-versions>`_
+Code should be compatible with all `supported versions <https://devguide.python.org/versions/>`_
 of Python.
+Specifically, versions of Python that have "bugfix" or "security" status.

 pep8
 ~~~~